matthewwestgoodman-222/ScanQuiz-Website/terms.md

 # Terms of Use

-Effective Date: September 27, 2025
+**Effective date:** September 27, 2025

-By using StudyBuddy – Scan & Quiz (“the App”), you agree to the following terms:
+These Terms govern your use of **StudyBuddy: Scan & Quiz** (“the App”).
+By using the App, you agree to these Terms.

-1. **License**: You are granted a non-transferable, non-exclusive license to use the App for personal educational purposes.
-2. **Subscriptions**: Premium features are available via recurring subscription managed by Apple.
-You may cancel at any time in your iOS settings.
-3. **Limitations**: You may not reverse engineer, resell, or redistribute the App.
-4. **Disclaimer**: The App provides practice quizzes and explanations but does not guarantee exam success.
+## License
+We grant you a personal, non-exclusive, non-transferable license to use the App on Apple-branded devices you own or control, subject to the Apple Media Services Terms.

+## User content
+You are responsible for content you scan or input.
+Do not upload or request quizzes for content you don’t have a right to use.
+You agree not to use the App to violate any law or third-party rights.

+## AI-generated output
+The App can generate questions and explanations using an AI service.
+Output may contain errors.
+Use your own judgment and verify important information.
+We are not liable for decisions made based on AI output.

+## Subscriptions & trials
+The App offers auto-renewing subscriptions with an optional free trial.
+- Payment is charged to your Apple ID.
+- Subscription renews automatically unless canceled at least 24 hours before the end of the current period.
+- Manage or cancel in **Settings > Apple ID > Subscriptions**.
+- Any unused portion of a free trial is forfeited when you purchase a subscription.

+## Availability & changes
+Features may change or be discontinued at any time.
+We may update these Terms; continued use after changes means you accept the updated Terms.

+## Disclaimer & limitation of liability
-5. **Liability**: To the maximum extent permitted by law, we disclaim liability for damages arising from the use of the App.
+The App is provided “AS IS” without warranties of any kind.
+To the maximum extent permitted by law, we are not liable for any indirect, incidental, special, consequential, or punitive damages arising from your use of the App.

-For support, contact support@funlabapps.com.
+## Contact
+Questions about these Terms?
+Email **support@funlabapps.com**.